Ahlefeldt (noble family)

 The House of Ahlefeldt is an ancient German and Danish noble family.
-It has similar coat of arms with the von Rumohr family, which indicates that they have descended from one House.
+It has identical coat of arms with the von Rumohr, von Bosendahl and von Rastorp German noble families, which indicates that they have descended from one House.

 Legend

-According to legend, the family descended from "Hunold" Hunoldus comes de Schwabeck, whose great-grandson Konrad (Conradus baron de Alhefeld) 1152 participated in the murder of Herman II, Count of Winzenburg, and then, in 1153, he went to serve King Sven III.
+According to the legend, the family descended from "Hunold" Hunoldus comes de Schwabeck, whose great-grandson Konrad (Conradus baron de Alhefeld) 1152 participated in the murder of Herman II, Count of Winzenburg, and then, in 1153, he went to serve King Sven III.
 In 1154 Konrad was overthrown, and he and his family had to flee from Denmark.
 However, written of records and evidence of these events are unavailable.

 Origins

-The family originated from Westensee near Kiel, Germany.
-The earliest known ancestor is one Benedict von Ahlefeldt, (d c 1340), whose son and grandsons served King Waldemar of Denmark and received significant pawn fiefs and properties in Denmark.
+The family originated in Westensee, near Kiel, Germany.
+The earliest known ancestor is Benedictus de Prodole (d. circa 1340) from Perdöl, whose son and grandsons served King Waldemar of Denmark and received significant pawn fiefs and properties in Denmark.
+Descendants of his brother, Scacco de Prodole, also known as Scacco de Rumore were members of the House of Rumohr.
+Two other German noble houses belonged to the same genus and had identical coat of arms: von Bosendahl and von Rastorp, but both went extinct, the first in 1535 and the latter in 1749.

 In Duchy of Schleswig the family inherited estates Søgård, Nør, Königsförde-Lindau, Sakstorp and Gelting.
 In Holstein, Bossee, Lehmkulen, Wittmold, Deutsch-Nienhof, Emkendorf, Kl.
 Nordsee, Haseldorf and Fresenburg.
 Godske von Ahlefeldt (d.
 1541) was the last Catholic Bishop of Schleswig.

 Imperial Counts of Rixingen

 Friedrich von Ahlefeldt (1623-1686) was raised ad personam in 1665 to Heiliger Römischer Reichsgraf, Count of the Holy Roman Empire in immediate vassalage to the Holy Roman Emperor.
-But in 1669 he bought the County of Rixingen (later passed to the Dukes of Richelieu in 1751), thus becoming the real sovereign count.
+But, in 1669, he bought the Imperial County of Rixingen (later passed to the Dukes of Richelieu in 1751), thus becoming the real sovereign count.
 Friedrich's daughter, Countess Christiane von Ahlefeldt-Rixingen (1659-1695) from his first marriage to Countess Magarethe Dorothea zu Rantzau (1642-1665) married Frederick Louis, Count of Nassau-Ottweiler.
 His two daughters from his second marriage to Countess Marie Elisabeth zu Leiningen-Dagsburg-Hartenburg (1648-1724), Countess Charlotte Sibylla (1672-1726) married Count Georg Ludwig zu Solms-Rödelheim (1664-1715) and Countess Sophie Amalie von Ahlefeldt-Rixingen married Prince Frederick William of Schleswig-Holstein-Sonderburg-Augustenburg.
 His two sons followed him as Governors in Schleswig and Holstein.

-The son from his first marriage, Count Friedrich von Ahlefedt (1662–1708), married Christiane Charlotte Gyldenløve in 1687, an illegitimate daughter of King Christian V of Denmark and Sophie Amalie Moth, Countess of Samsøe.
+The son from his first marriage, Count Friedrich von Ahlefedt (1662–1708), married Christiane Charlotte Gyldenløve in 1687, an illegitimate daughter of King Christian V of Denmark with Sophie Amalie Moth, Countess of Samsøe.
 His son from his second marriage, Count Carl von Ahlefeldt, inherited the dominions of Rixingen and Mörsberg in 1686, which he later passed on to his brother-in-law, Count Friedrich Ludwig von Nassau-Ottweiler.
 After the death of his older half-brother in 1708 Carl inherited the county of Langeland with Tranekær Castle.